-Our Pastoral and Behavioural Manager, Mrs Debbie Shaw
+Our Safeguarding and Welfare Manager, Mrs Debbie Shaw

 Whilst the teacher and their team work with your child on a daily basis, and know and understand your child’s needs best, more specialist or commissioned support may sometimes be required to ensure that their holistic needs are met.

-In such cases, you may be referred to meet with the school’s Pastoral and Behavioural Manager, who can support you with many issues:
+In such cases, you may be referred to meet with the school’s Safeguarding and Welfare Manager, who can support you with many issues: